What Is a Curriculum in Schools and Why Is It Important?

 You need facts to solve problems – simple; each topic has its facts that, if committed to our children’s long-term memory, aid problem-solving by freeing up working memory; this leaves them better suited to cope with more complex problems.

-In a piece for Impact Journal in 2018 Tom Sherrington cited 4 key components for a curriculum centred on the acquisition of knowledge:
+In a piece for Impact Journal in 2018 Tom Sherrington cited 4 key components for a curriculum centered on the acquisition of knowledge:

 - Knowledge provides a driving, underpinning philosophy